 “Today, the future is bright here, and Greenidge will have a lot to do with that.
 We are far better for having them as a thriving business in our County.”

 The facility that now operates as Greenidge Generation in Upstate New York began in 1937 as a coal-fired power plant, commissioned by New York State Electric and Gas Corporation.
 AES Corporation purchased the plant in 1999 which continued to operate until 2011.
 In 2014, a group of private investment funds sponsored and managed by Atlas Holdings LLC purchased the Greenidge plant and converted it to clean-burning natural gas.

 This conversion established Greenidge as a leader in environmental stewardship, a legacy which continues with its transaction processing operation.
 Greenidge spent several years securing the necessary state and federal permits and approvals and underwent a rigorous environmental assessment in advance of resuming operations at its New York facility.
 Greenidge operates entirely within all relevant federal, state and local permits and ordinances for its facility, including a State Pollution Discharge Elimination System (SPDES) water permit and a Title V Air Permit.
-Greenidge operates entirely on natural gas, resulting in reduced greenhouse gas emissions, and the company has invested heavily in reliable, verifiable carbon offset credits to ensure it maintains net-zero carbon emissions in its bitcoin transaction processing operations.
+Greenidge operates entirely on natural gas, resulting in reduced greenhouse gas emissions.

 The Greenidge facility provides a clean, reliable source of power to New York state’s energy grid: providing the electricity necessary to power up to 20,000 homes and businesses in the region in 2020 alone.